traefik/traefik-helm-chart/EXAMPLES.md

       - CurveP384
 ```

-## Use latest build of Traefik v3 from master
+## Use the latest build of Traefik v3 from master

 An experimental build of Traefik Proxy is available on a specific community repository: `traefik/traefik`.